hail-is/hail/docs/reference/HailExpressionLanguage.md

 <numeric aggregable>.hist( start, end, bins )
 ```

-This aggregator is used to compute density distributions of numeric parameters.
+This aggregator is used to compute frequency distributions of numeric parameters.
 The start, end, and bins params are no-scope parameters, which means that while computations like `100 / 4` are acceptable, variable references like `global.nBins` are not.

 The result of a `hist` invocation is a struct: